danielmrhodes/G4CLX/README.md

 G4CLX takes an input macro file and writes the output to a data file.
 To run the simulation and subsequently histogram the simulation output, do

 - G4CLX input.mac
-- ./correlator output.dat hist_file.root
+- ./correlator(X) output.dat hist_file.root

 The ROOT file hist_file.root now contains many histograms and can be opened with any standard ROOT installation.

-The correlator is a small program compiled with ROOT libraries.
-To compile the correlator, simply
+The correlators are small programs compiled with ROOT libraries.
+The correlator.cc programs is used for simulations with the S3 detectors; correlatorX.cc is used for CHICOX simulations.
+To compile the correlators, simply

-- ./make_correlator.sh
+- ./make_correlator(X).sh

-If you want the Doppler correction to work, the correlator.cc file needs to be edited and recompiled.
+If you want the Doppler correction to work, the correlator(X).cc file needs to be edited and recompiled.
 Immediately after the inlcude statements there are several variables which need to be changed to match the simulation input.

 Additionally, the simulation will output a file, output-info.dat, along with the simulated data file.
 This file contains information on the CM scatttering angles and exicted state population distributions.
 This file can be unpacked using the diagnostics.C ROOT script, found in the Helpers folder.